The Price/Earnings to Growth (PEG) ratio helps investors find growth at a reasonable price.

 Earnings Growth and PEG

 When investors look at the Price/Earnings-to-Growth (PEG) Ratio, they see a tool that combines the price-to-earnings (P/E) ratio with the earnings growth rate to understand how a stock’s valuation compares with its industry peers.
-Specifically, this ratio measures the relationship between the price of a stock, its current earnings per share (EPS), and the earnings growth prospects.
-A lower PEG ratio may suggest that a stock is undervalued based on its projected growth, while a higher ratio could indicate potential overvaluation.
+Specifically, this ratio measures the relationship among a stock’s price, its current earnings per share (EPS), and its earnings growth prospects.
+A lower PEG ratio may suggest a stock is undervalued relative to its projected growth, while a higher ratio could indicate potential overvaluation.

 Analyzing Future Growth with PEG